kxynos/embedded_hacking/esp home/readme.md

 https://www.waveshare.com/esp32-s3-rs485-can.htm

+You will need to connect the A+ to D+ and B- to D- (on Delta).
+Configure the baud rate (Modbus RTU) via the application in Advanced Configuration, Load management, external load management.

 Flash the Wavesahre with ESPHome (via website) and connect it to your wireless.

 Setup a configuration and try this (example is for a Delta AC Max Basic) :